crcx/parable/docs/stdlib.md

 ## log

+Return the natural logarithm of number (to base e).

     number -- number

 This is a primitive corresponding to a byte code.

 ## log10

+Return the base 10 logarithm of number.

     number -- number

 This is a primitive corresponding to a byte code.

 ## log<n>

+Return the logarithm of a to the given base, calculated as log(a)/log(b)

     number:a number:b -- number:result